 Marshall: I received my bachelor’s degree in computer system engineering at the University of Massachusetts Amherst.
 After completing my undergraduate studies, I worked in a hardware diagnostics group for a few years.
 During that time, my focus shifted to design verification and design for testability for application-specific integrated circuits (ASICs).
 I then went on to support all the computer-aided design (CAD) packages and other software that engineers were using for product development.

 My first introduction to PLM was in 2000 when I was tasked with implementing a system at WaterCove Networks.
 Later, I went on to work at a PLM software company called Omnify Software.
 During that time, I implemented the PLM software solution for over 100 customers across many industries, including medical device manufacturing, defense, high tech, and consumer electronics.
 These companies ranged in size from small startups to large multinational companies with thousands of employees.
 In my role, I wore many hats—performing implementations, product training, customer support, documentation, as well as software development and validation.

-I worked at Omnify for 18 years until it was acquired by Arena Solutions.
+I worked at Omnify for 18 years until it was acquired by Arena.
 Since then, I have worked for Arena, which is now part of PTC, as a customer success coach.

 Shelly: Describe your role as a customer success coach.